 Background - Six-time amateur champion rider in Ireland, Mullins both rode and trained Wither Or Which to win the 1996 Weatherbys Champion Bumper.
 He also partnered two other winners at The Festival, both in the National Hunt Chase, Hazy Dawn (1982) and Macks Friendly (1984).

-He hails from one of Ireland's most famous racing families, one of five children of Maureen and the late Paddy Mullins, the outstanding all-round trainer.
-Paddy Mullins' most famous star was Dawn Run, winner of the 1984 Champion Hurdle and 1986 Cheltenham Gold Cup (the only horse to win both races).
+He hails from one of Ireland's most famous racing families, one of five children of the late Paddy Mullins, the outstanding all-round trainer, whose most famous star was Dawn Run, winner of the 1984 Champion Hurdle and 1986 Cheltenham Gold Cup (the only horse to win both races).

 Willie started training in 1988, having been assistant to his father and Jim Bolger.
-He is married to Jackie, who is very involved in the training business, and son Patrick has been Ireland's champion amateur rider for the last nine seasons.
-He nearly became Britain's champion Jump trainer in the 2015/2016 season, just losing out to Paul Nicholls.
+He is married to Jackie, who is very involved in the training business, and their son Patrick has been Ireland's champion amateur rider for nine of the last 10 seasons.

 First Winner as a Trainer - Silver Batchelor, M & J Gleeson INH Flat Race, Thurles, February 18, 1988.
 He also rode the horse.